aymericb/exposition/readme.md

 Exposition is a modern HTML 5 photo gallery software for the Web.

-* **Maximize the use of the window** by dynamically adjusting the number of thumbnails of the size of pictures.
+* **Maximize the use of the window** by dynamically adjusting the number of thumbnails and the size of pictures.
 * **Easy deployment**.
 Rely on common web technologies.
 Apache with PHP and GD.
 * **No Database**.
 No SQL.
 The filesystem is your database.
 An album is a directory.
 A photo an an image within.
 * **No complex administration console** to upload and manage photos.
 Just upload files to the right place to add new photos.